 University of Georgia: Summer 2021

-During the program, youth stay in UGA residence halls, eat in the dining halls, participate in recreational sports, and visit the libraries, athletic facilities, and classrooms.
+During the program, participants stay in residence halls, eat in the dining halls, participate in recreational sports, and visit the libraries, athletic facilities, and classrooms.
 Current college students serve as mentors throughout the program.
-They also talk with UGA professors, counselors, and other professionals about preparing for college, including:
+They also talk with university professors, counselors, and other professionals about preparing for college, including:

 - College admission counselors

 - Scholarship and financial aid representatives

 - Major and career college advisors

 - University professors

 The program is open to rising high school sophomores and juniors who are in foster care, wards of the state, or emancipated.
 A maximum of 25 students will be accepted into the program.
 Applicants will be notified on a rolling basis of acceptance into the program and must provide additional information upon acceptance.